Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Introduction

 {\em Every tight decomposition space is the left Kan extension of a semi-simplicial space.}

-We can actually prove this theorem for more general simplicial spaces, and digress to establish this.
-A complete simplicial space is called {\em split} if all face maps preserve nondegenerate simplices.
-This condition, which is the subject of Section~\ref{sec:split}, is the analogue of the condition for categories that identities are indecomposable, enjoyed in particular by \M categories in the sense of Leroux~\cite{Leroux:1975}.
-We prove that a simplicial space is split if and only if it is the left Kan extension along $\Deltainj \subset \Delta$ of a semi-simplicial space $\Deltainj\op\to\Grpd$, and in fact we establish more precisely:
+We can prove this result for more general simplicial spaces, and digress to establish this in Section~\ref{sec:split}: we say a complete simplicial space is {\em split} if all face maps preserve nondegenerate simplices.
+In Corollary~\ref{cor:split=IU} we show this is the analogue of the condition for categories that identities are indecomposable, enjoyed in particular by \M categories in the sense of Leroux~\cite{Leroux:1975}.
+We prove that a simplicial space is split if and only if it is the left Kan extension along $\Deltainj \subset \simplexcategory$ of a semi-simplicial space $\Deltainj\op\to\Grpd$, and in fact we establish more precisely:

-{\bf Theorem~\ref{thm:semisimpl=splitcons}.} {\em Left Kan extension along $\Deltainj\subset \Delta$ induces an equivalence of $\infty$-categories
+{\bf Theorem~\ref{thm:semisimpl=splitcons}.} {\em Left Kan extension along $\Deltainj\subset \simplexcategory$ induces an equivalence of $\infty$-categories

 where the right-hand side is the $\infty$-category of split simplicial spaces and conservative maps.}

 This has the following interesting corollary.